-Donald Trump Is A ‘Grade-A Idiot,’ Says 2020 Democrat
+Donald Trump Is A ‘Grade-A Idiot,’ Says Democratic Presidential Candidate

 “We’ve seen so many white supremacists go out there and say that they’re inspired by President Trump and shoot people and so he’s being a grade-A idiot to continue to foster the flames of divisions like that.”

 To those familiar with Trump’s anti-immigration rhetoric, the disturbing moment at the Panama Beach rally comes as no surprise.
 It is, in fact, congruent with his prior rhetoric.
-As Vox pointed out, Trump has repeatedly — beginning June 16, 2015, when he officially launched his presidential campaign — demonized immigrants, describing them as “rapists,” and “savage killers.”
+As Vox pointed out, Trump has repeatedly — beginning on June 16, 2015, when he officially launched his presidential campaign — demonized immigrants, describing them as “rapists,” and “savage killers.”

 “These are animals.
 They cut people.
 They cut them.
 They cut them up in little pieces and they want them to suffer,” Trump said during a speech to the Conservative Political Action Conference, while criticizing American immigration laws.